 Heart disease and cancer are the two leading causes of death in the United States.
 In fact, heart disease and cancer have claimed the first and second spots respectively for over a century.1

 There is currently an epidemic of increasing rates of both diseases.
-There are many factors that can impact your risk of developing heart disease and cancer.
+And there are many factors that can impact your risk of developing heart disease and cancer.

 Risk factors for heart disease and cancer include:

 - Toxic environment

 Interestingly, nutrition is an especially important factor that can play a role in the development of heart disease and cancer, which explains how diet can impact health.
 Therefore, it’s worthwhile to explore which nutritious, heart-healthy foods are preventative regarding disease development.
 You CAN eat to beat heart disease AND cancer.